shivangi-2001/Django_Authentication_System/README.md

 # DJOSER DJANGO AUTHENTICATION

-## JWT Token Authentication system Geneator
+## JWT Token Authentication system generator

 These Repoistory include the customize model for creating the superuser and user with sending mail to there gmail account.